Inspired by you, and your many moments lived.

 We believe inContact us

 Our gemstones are conflict-free and fair trade, and our diamonds adhere to The Kimberly Process.
-We individually hand-select only our suppliers’ most honest and ethical stones rather than selling a limited on-hand inventory.
+We individually select honest and ethical stones from suppliers, rather than mass purchasing and producing.

 A Circular Mindset

-We also breathe new life into your heirloom and inherited jewelry through our Repurpose Project, recycling the metals and stones into entirely new and custom pieces.
+We also breathe new life into your heirloom and inherited jewelry through our Repurpose program, recycling the metals and stones into entirely new and custom pieces.

 While the jewelry industry is traditionally opaque, we believe in sharing our knowledge of materials sourcing, labor standards, production, and quality.